nfarina/pooljs/README.md

 ## AsyncPool Class

-If you can't use async iterators, you can use the `AsyncPool` class directly for complete control:
+If you can't use async iterators, or if you want more fine-grained control, you can use the `AsyncPool` class directly:

 ```js
 import { AsyncPool } from "async-pool-js";